Colonial Cultural Conditioning Using Soft Power

 The reduction of the North American Indian population from an estimated 12 million in 1500 to barely 237,000 in 1900 represents genocide

 As a young boy I was paid to go to the movies by my father.
-I had two older sisters with whom I was in constant conflict whenever I got bored.
-So my father came up with the plan to give me money every Saturday morning to go to the 10 AM matinees to see the double or triple bill features.
+I had two older sisters with whom I was in constant conflict and war whenever I got bored.
+So, my father came up with the plan to give me money every Saturday morning to go to the 10 AM matinees to see the double or triple bill features.
 I remember going to the Matinees at The Carib and Regal to watch old colonial movies and listened as the entire audience erupted in cheers, clapping like crazy idiots when the white colonial forces turned up to slaughter the native savages.
 Africans in Africa, Indians in India and Arabs across the Middle East, Aborigines in Australia, in fact native populations in almost every country on the face of the planet, none was spared the military might, violence and savagery of White Europeans.

 The forgotten concentration camps in South Africa where the British sent black people during the Boer War.

 So good was the British colonial system at beating the self-worth out of us.
-So perfect was the brainwashing that we hated the various versions of ourselves and of our experiences being played out on the big screens and in real life.
+So perfect was the brainwashing that we hated the various versions of ourselves and experiences being played out on the big screens and in real life.
 These movies create a certain narrative which influenced how we saw ourselves.
 We were told by the British that we were no-good.
 We were told by the British that we needed them to take care of us.
 We were told that if we wanted to be good, civilized human being then we needed to be less of who we are and more of who they say we are and who they wanted us to be.

 The very idea that black people got a reputation of being lazy and don't want to work was created during slavery a period of savage brutality and force labour by a people who were dependent on slaves because they were lazy and did not want to work.
-It seems the white man is allergic to hard work and would drop like flies.
+It seems the white man was allergic to hard work and would drop like flies.

 25 Dec 1831, Christmas Uprising, Jamaica: 60,000 enslaved Africans led by Samuel Sharpe resist British who responded by executing hundreds.

 The British colonial system was not a system that helped in the development of human self-worth.
 That was the last thing the British wanted the people they ruled over to have.
 Because one minute you have self-worth and the next you start demanding freedom and equal rights.
-If we believe that everything about us is wrong, that we are useless and worthless and everything about them is right and we cannot live without them taking care of us, then we will relinquish all control to them.
-And thank them for the scraps from their table and count ourselves lucky to get those scraps from our benevolent British Masters, Rulers and Colonial Overlords.
+If we believed that everything about us is wrong, that we are useless and worthless and everything about them is right and we cannot live without them taking care of us, then we will relinquish all control to them.
+And thank them for the scraps from their table and count us lucky to get those scraps from our benevolent British Masters, Rulers and Colonial Overlords.

 1090 Kenyans were hanged by Britain for opposing colonial rule which stripped the most fertile land from them & was given to white settlers.